laraibxsunny/laraib-sunny-portfolio/PATCH NOTES.md

 in my skill list were too close to the border of many phone screens.
 Which I only discovered upon deploying the website ;(.

-- 20px added to .container of SkillsStyles
+- margin: 20px added to .container of SkillsStyles
 -- @media (width >= 800px) from 0 --
 - 20px added to .container of HeroStyles
 -- @media (width >= 800px) from 0 --